‘Constantly lost’: Year 12 students increasingly worried about mental health

 “Mentally, it was such a tough time because we didn’t have the teacher-student interaction you usually would.
 I stopped talking to a lot of my friends, so it was a very isolating period of time.”

-She’s among the many 50 per cent of the scholars who accomplished Year 12 final 12 months who say psychological well being is their foremost concern, in line with a University Admissions Centre (UAC) survey.
+She’s among the many 50 per cent of the scholars who accomplished Year 12 final yr who say psychological well being is their major concern, in accordance with a University Admissions Centre (UAC) survey.

-The examine reveals younger individuals’s foremost fears have been planning for his or her future and monetary safety.
-Half of the respondents additionally raised issues about psychological well being – a rise from the 44 per cent who raised it as a problem final 12 months.
+The research exhibits younger folks’s major fears had been planning for his or her future and monetary safety.
+Half of the respondents additionally raised issues about psychological well being – a rise from the 44 per cent who raised it as a problem final yr.

-Kim Paino, normal supervisor of selling and engagement at UAC, mentioned the rise in psychological well being issues was troubling however not stunning.
+Kim Paino, normal supervisor of selling and engagement at UAC, mentioned the rise in psychological well being issues was troubling however not shocking.

 “The class of 2021 had to really find a lot of strength within themselves with all the disruption and loss of key milestones and social events in their final year of school,” she mentioned.